bu-528-sp19/Stop-Wasting-the-Cloud/README.md

 Non-boinc utilization = total node utilization - boinc utilization

 To simulate existing workload (primary application) running on the cluster, we have used the Linux utility called sysbench.
-Sysbench runs in a container on the cluster, acting as the primary workload and BOINC's priority will be to not harm the performance of sysbench.
+Sysbench runs in a <a href="https://github.com/VedantMahabaleshwarkar/SysbenchContainer">container</a> on the cluster, acting as the primary workload and BOINC's priority will be to not harm the performance of sysbench.

 ### Acceptance criteria
 * BOINC image that can be successfully deployed on MOC.